 - freshly ground black pepper

-- Cook the pasta according to the packet instructions.
-While it’s cooking, pan fry (in a large pan) your asparagus for 3 or 4 minutes until lightly browned and slightly tender, then turn off the heat.
+- Meanwhile, pan fry broccoli in a wok or large frying pan for 3 or 4 minutes until lightly browned and slightly tender.
+Turn off the heat.

 - Drain the pasta and reserve some of the water.
 Add the pasta to the broccoli in the pan along with most of the ricotta, the lemon zest and juice, and most of the parmesan and basil.
 Stir well.